 Fabulous Fakes also created a copycat fragrance which they touted “If you like Poison, try our No. 56.”

 Beware of Fakes!
 Poison has been terribly faked.
 Here are some photos of a fake bottle and box that I had received in a large lot of Poison perfumes.
-I have found that the fake Poison boxes are imprinted with the same batch code "7A01" and the bottle has the same batch code.
+I have found that the all of fake Poison boxes are imprinted with the same batch code "7A01" and the bottle has the same batch code.
 Shown in comparison is my own bottle of genuine Poison.

 Notice the shape of the collar.